DataLoaders are used to pass in training or evaluation data to the

 split_batch ((Batch, int) -> Sequence[Batch], optional) – Function called by the

-Trainerto split a batch (the first parameter) into the number of microbatches specified (the second parameter).
+Trainerto split a batch (the first parameter) into microbatches of a given size (the second parameter).
 If the

 dataloaderyields batches not of type